No shave life.

 I’ve always had an appreciation for men in their naturally hirsute state, and beards have defined a masculine style and image to me.
 I can’t recall the last time I didn’t have some type of facial hair — I’ve enjoyed sporting a goatee, a short-cropped beard, and even sideburns throughout the years.
 In 2013, I decided to take on a more serious beard-growing endeavour and stopped shaving all together.
 Since then, I’ve fully embraced the ‘no shave life’ and the attention that comes with it.

 People often ask why I chose to grow a beard, and at the time I was particularly inspired by three men who certainly solidified the look as a bold and strong style statement of edgy masculinity.
 The English Ricki Hall, the Scottish Christopher John Millington, and the Australian Chris Perceval.
 In my view, they arguably kicked off the modern day beard trend and it’s been great to see so many men explore this timeless look.
-In addition to being genuinely handsome, these three men have all donned impeccable beards of various lengths over the years and have a rough-yet-classy tattooed look that I find oh-so-very attractive.
+In addition to being genuinely handsome, these three men have all donned impeccable beards of various lengths over the years and have a rough-yet-classy tattooed look that I find oh-so-very sexy.

-Inspired by these chaps, I decided to put down the razor.
+Inspired by these lads, I decided to put down the razor.
 After a few months of almost giving up, I finally made it through the rough patch.
-I also decided to grow out the hair on my head at the same time (I had been accustomed to clipping it monthly), so it was clear I needed a quality barber in London.
+I decided to grow out the hair on my head at the same time (I had been accustomed to clipping it monthly), so it was clear I needed a quality barber in London.
 Upon a superb recommendation from a friend, I visited Murdock London and was introduced to the very talented Miles Wood-Smith.
-He’s been cutting my hair and shaping my beard since then and has done simply incredible work.
+He’s been cutting my hair and shaping my beard since then and has done incredible work.
 If you’re visiting London and need a fantastic barber I would strongly encourage you to visit him.